 In rats, carnosine seemed to prevent kidney damage from lead and increased glutathione levels .

 However, we don’t know how carnosine might affect heavy metal poisoning in humans.

 These are often recommended by alternative practitioners::

 Clinical evidence is lacking to support their use for heavy metal poisoning.

 Experiences of People who Removed Heavy Metals from their Bodies

-Users report mixed results when supplementing with alpha-lipoic acid, with some noting increased energy and feelings of general well-being and reduction in nerve pain, while others report an increase in fatigue and mental fogginess, to which some attribute to redistribution of mercury [R].
+Users report mixed results when supplementing with alpha-lipoic acid, with some noting increased energy and feelings of general well-being and reduction in nerve pain, while others report an increase in fatigue and mental fogginess, to which some attribute to an alleged “redistribution of mercury.”

 One individual claimed to have removed heavy metals by taking 1 g/day of DMSA (in addition to N-Acetylcysteine and alpha-lipoic acid) for 3 days every 2 weeks, which eliminated chronic Candida infections and persistent anxiety and brain fog.
 Another DMSA user noted that just 50 mg of DMSA resulted in psychosis lasting for a month, which highlights that the OTC use of prescription chelation agents like DMSA can be extremely dangerous.

 Remember that several deaths from unapproved chelation therapies have been reported.
 We strongly advise against the OTC use of chelation agents, which can cause serious side effects.